nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `rename {NEW_NAME}`

-Renames the current data file as the `NEW_NAME`
+Renames the current data file as the `NEW_NAME` in lowercase
 * `NEW_NAME` only accepts alphanumeric, '-' and '_' characters.

 Example:
-* `rename CS2103T` renames the current data file as `CS2103T.json`
+* `rename cs2103t` renames the current data file as `cs2103t.json`

 ### Saving the data

-TAB data are saved in the hard disk automatically after any command that changes the data.
+TAB data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-TAB data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+TAB data is saved as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, TAB will discard all data and start with an empty data file at the next run.